"The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown."—H. P. Lovecraft

 His chin was solid and his ears were pointed.

 The hideous nightmare would be brief and repeat itself in the sequence that evolved.
-I would abraid with deep sweat and apprehension.
+Samuel would abraid with deep sweat and apprehension.

-Afterward, the telephone would ring, and the mysterious voice of Lizzy would be heard.
+Afterward, the telephone would ring, and the mysterious voice of Lizzy would be heard gigling.

-And what she said would horrify me and send a sudden chill down my spine, "Brother, I am coming home soon, inside the hearse!"
+And what she said would horrify Samuel and send a sudden chill down his spine, "The hour of death is near.
+The hour of death is near Samuel!"

-I had heard of the words necromancer and spiritualist before, but I never met one in person, until I met a certain Mrs. Grange, who practiced this discipline.
+Samuel had heard of the words necromancer and spiritualist before, but he never met one in person, until he met a certain Mrs. Grange, who practiced this discipline.

-It was by mere coincidence that I met and found her.
+It was by mere coincidence that he met and found her.

-Her home was a few streets, from where I lived.
+Her home was a few streets, from where Samuel lived.

-Shortly, after time had passed, Mrs. Grange stood before my front door.
-I heard a knock and when I answered, she had an urgent need to speak to me.
+Shortly, after time had passed, Mrs. Grange stood before his front door.
+He heard a knock and when he answered, she had an urgent need to speak to him.

 According to her, Lizzy had perished and was killed.

-When I queried about whom was the murderer, she looked into my eyes and said with a cold stare, "Jeremiah Baines."
+When Samuel queried about whom was the murderer, she looked into his eyes and said with a cold stare, "Jeremiah Baines."

-Her reply was simply that he was the undertaker of the town, who no one knew of his unique origin.
+Her reply was simply, "He is the undertaker of the town, who no one knows of his unique origin.
 He is an evil man!"

-She could not answer that question in earnest, and instead, only could offer me a solemn truth as a sober consolation.
+She could not answer that question in earnest, and instead, only could offer him a solemn truth, as a sober consolation.

-I knew then that there was someone in this town, who had envisioned the same thing that I was experimenting.
+Samuel knew then that there was someone in this town, who had envisioned the same thing that he was experimenting.

-Mrs. Grange then departed, but before she did, she told me that Jeremiah Baines would be coming for me, or to be precise, his horrific hearse.
+Mrs. Grange then departed, but before she did, she told Samuel that Jeremiah Baines would be coming for him, or to be precise, his horrific hearse.

-She gave me her address, and said we had to be secretive and extremely cautious of the intruding eyes and ears of Mr. Jeremiah Baines.
+She gave him her address, and told him that they had to be secretive and extremely cautious of the intruding eyes and ears of Mr. Jeremiah Baines.

-When she left, I spent hours thinking and thinking, about what Mrs. Grange had disclosed.
-I wanted to believe her, but there was not total clarity with what truly happened to Lizzy.
+When she left, Samuel spent hours thinking and thinking, about what Mrs. Grange had disclosed.
+He wanted to believe her, but there was not total clarity with what truly happened to Lizzy.

-Thus, I continued to ponder her mysterious disappearance or her possible death.
+Thus, he continued to ponder her mysterious disappearance or her possible death.

-Jeremiah Baines was the embodiment of my terror and dread.
+Jeremiah Baines was the embodiment of his terror and dread.

-His hearse would terrorize me, as he began to taunt me, with his devilish play.
+His hearse would terrorize him, as he began to taunt Samuel, with his devilish play.

 She had jumped off the roof of her two-story house.

-The fall had caused her to break her neck instantly, and once I learned about her untimely death, I was even more alone in my search for Lizzy and the others.
+The fall had caused her to break her neck instantly, and once he learned about her untimely death, he was even more alone in his search for Lizzy and the others.

-If Mrs. Grange was silenced, then, I would be the next to vanish.
-This circumstance did not elude my attention and concern.
+If Mrs. Grange was silenced, then, he would be the next to vanish.
+This circumstance did not elude his attention and concern.

 The disturbing nightmare had turned, into an inevitable obsession that had no foreseeable diminution, within an unstoppable delirium.

-It was predictable in nature and began to haunt me, with a torrid passion that was merciless.
+It was predictable in nature and began to haunt Samuel, with a torrid passion that was merciless.
 The direful consequences were uncertain, as the ambiguous whereabouts of Lizzy.

 As the months transpired, the nightmares increased in arrant fright and intensity.

-I could not eat, nor could I think rationally, and it felt like an opium dream.
+He could not eat, nor could he think rationally, and it felt like an opium dream to him.

 It was incomprehensible that the disappearances were still unsolved.

-Thus, I began to investigate the area more, from one part of the town to the other part.
+Thus, he began to investigate the area more, from one part of the town to the other part.

-However, there were no concrete clues to proceed, and desperation had caused me to explore the possibility of her death.
+However, there were no concrete clues to proceed, and desperation had caused him to explore the possibility of her death.

-The inducement to madness was tormenting me, and the incicurable nightmares extended, as I discerned the ghastly faces of the dead in coffins.
+The inducement to madness was tormenting Samuel, and the incicurable nightmares extended, as he discerned the ghastly faces of the dead in coffins.

 And beside her was the deceiving undertaker Jeremiah Baines, who was identical as the driver of the hearse.
 It was a vivid image to endure, yet it was only a calamitous nightmare it seemed.

-Therefore, it was extremely difficult to know, where I would find Lizzy, if she was still alive.
+Therefore, it was extremely difficult to know, where Samuel would find Lizzy, if she was still alive.

 The immediate thought of her being dead had become more of a strong probability.